 gcloud compute instances list command to see the public addresses of your

 On your chosen node, create a firewall rule that allows TCP traffic on your node port.
 For example, if your Service has a NodePort value of 31568, create a firewall rule that allows TCP traffic on port 31568.
 Different cloud providers offer different ways of configuring firewall rules.
-See the GCE documentation on firewall rules, for example.

 Use the node address and node port to access the Hello World application: